Hideki Tojo: Decision for war

-World War II
+Pacific War

-On December 8, 1941 (December 7 in the Americas), Tojo went on Japanese radio to announce that Japan was now at war with the United States, the British Empire, and the Netherlands, reading out an imperial rescript that ended with the playing of the popular martial song Umi Yukaba (Across the Sea), which set to music a popular war poem from the classic collection Manyōshū, featuring the lyrics "Across the sea, corpses soaking in the water, Across the mountains corpses heaped up in the grass, We shall die by the side of our lord, We shall never look back".
+On December 8, 1941 (December 7 in the Americas), Tojo went on Japanese radio to announce that Japan was now at war with the United States, the British Empire, and the Netherlands and read out an imperial rescript that ended with the playing of the martial song Umi Yukaba (Across the Sea), which set a war poem from the classic collection Manyōshū to music, featuring the lyrics "Across the sea, corpses soaking in the water, Across the mountains corpses heaped up in the grass, We shall die by the side of our lord, We shall never look back".
 Tojo continued to hold the position of army minister during his term as prime minister from October 17, 1941, to July 22, 1944.
 He also served concurrently as home minister from 1941 to 1942, foreign minister in September 1942, education minister in 1943, and minister of Commerce and Industry in 1943.

-As education minister, he continued militaristic and nationalist indoctrination in the national education system, and reaffirmed totalitarian policies in government.
-As home minister, he ordered various eugenics measures (including the sterilization of the "mentally unfit").
+As education minister, he continued militaristic and nationalist indoctrination in the national education system and reaffirmed totalitarian policies in government.

 In the early years of the war, Tojo had popular support as Japanese forces moved from one victory to another.
-In March 1942, in his capacity as army minister he gave permission for the Japanese Army in Taiwan to ship 50 "comfort women" from Taiwan to Borneo without ID papers (his approval was necessary as the Army's rules forbade people without ID traveling to the new conquests).
-The Japanese historian Yoshiaki Yoshimi noted this document proves that Tojo was aware of and approved of the "comfort women" corps.
+In March 1942, in his capacity as army minister, he gave permission for the Japanese Army in Taiwan to ship 50 "comfort women" from Taiwan to Borneo without identification papers (his approval was necessary as Army rules forbade people without identification traveling to the new conquests).
+The Japanese historian Yoshiaki Yoshimi noted the document proves that Tojo knew and approved of the "comfort women" corps.

 On April 18, 1942, the Americans staged the Doolittle Raid, bombing Tokyo.
-Some of the American planes were shot down and their pilots taken prisoner.
-The Army General Staff led by Field Marshal Hajime Sugiyama insisted on executing the eight American fliers, but was opposed by Tojo, who feared that the Americans would retaliate against Japanese POWs if the Doolittle fliers were executed.
-The dispute was resolved by the emperor who commuted the death sentences of five fliers while allowing the other three to die, for reasons that remain unclear as the documents relating to the emperor's intervention were burned in 1945.
+Some of the American planes were shot down and their pilots were taken prisoner.
+The Army General Staff led by Field Marshal Hajime Sugiyama insisted on executing the eight American fliers but was opposed by Tojo, who feared that the Americans would retaliate against Japanese prisoners-of-war if the Doolittle fliers were executed.
+The dispute was resolved by the emperor, who commuted the death sentences of five fliers but allowed the other three to die for reasons that remain unclear, as the documents relating to the emperor's intervention were burned in 1945.

-As the Japanese went from victory to victory, Tojo and the rest of the Japanese elite were gripped by what the Japanese called "victory disease" as the entire elite was caught up in a state of hubris, believing Japan was invincible and the war was as good as won.
+During Japan's initial successes in the war, Tojo and other Japanese leaders reportedly exhibited overconfidence, a phenomenon sometimes described as "victory disease," as the entire elite was caught up in a state of hubris, believing Japan was invincible and the war was as good as won.
 By May 1942, Tojo approved a set of "non-negotiable" demands to be presented once the Allies sued for peace that allowed Japan to keep everything it already conquered while assuming possession of considerably more.
 Under such demands, Japan would assume control of the following territories: